 It seemed likely he was not going to de-couple from this pair.
 Make the most of it, he told himself.
 Hogben was not by habit a deep thinker.
 Why not just float a balloon?

 “Now Mr. Raymond, you take an interest in the little man, so to speak.
 I guess you’ve heard the scuttlebutt, about war coming on, maybe?”

-He’d wired money to his employer, while down in the town; the company, he’d said, had allowed him to purchase a fresh crate of fountain pens—“Good ones, ma’am.
+He’d wired money to his employer, while down in the town; the company, he said, had allowed him to purchase a fresh crate of fountain pens—“Good ones, ma’am.
 They don’t leak a bit.
 I’ll let you have one of the atlases.
-I’m supposed to give them out free…but I don’t have to, every time.
+I’m supposed to give them out free, whenever I get an order…but I don’t have to, every time.
 Fifty cent a dozen.”